Cobalt is not a particularly rare metal and it ranks 32nd in global abundance.

 Cobalt is classed as a critical raw material by the EU due to both being an essential mineral in creating a sustainable planet, and 55% of the global supply originating from the politically unstable DRC.
 The large percentage of cobalt that originates from the DRC highlights the importance for companies to follow Due Diligence procedures with regards to responsible sourcing.

 Table 1 Countries that mine or refine cobalt.
-Figures refer to 2014 production levels unless otherwise stated: * Includes cobalt produced by facilities in China. ** refers to 2012 production levels.
+Figures refer to 2016 production levels unless otherwise stated: * Includes cobalt produced by facilities in China.